 Our guide to the best picnic spots in Newcastle and Lake Macquarie

-As the warm weather rolls around, picnic season is in full swing.
-Make the most of sunny days by packing a basket full of goodies and heading to one of Newcastle and Lake Macquarie's many picturesque picnic spots.
+With the warm weather well and truly here, picnic season is in full swing.
+Make the most of sunny days by packing a basket full of goodies and heading to one of Newcastle and Lake Macquarie's best picnic spots.

 We're spoilt for choice, so regardless of your picnic preferences, there's a location to suit everyone.
-From beachside locales to shady neighbourhood parks, here are the best picnic spots in Newcastle and Lake Macquarie.
+From beachside locales to shady neighbourhood parks, here are the best picnic spots in Newcastle and Lake Macquarie to lay your rug and relax.

 Newcastle